danielatrivella/NP3_MS_Workflow/README.md

 - - - -

-# Current Version 1.1.3
+# Current Version 1.1.4

 - NEW features:
-	- Added the parameter max_shift, used in the pairwise comparison with NP3 shifted cosine function (Step 5).
-Applies the shift when the precursor m/z difference of the spectra being compared is smaller than this cut-off.
-	- Added the parameter min_matched_peaks used in the SSMN filtering (Step 10).
-Removes links from the SSMN between spectra with few fragment peaks in common
+	- Added origin and class information to the UNPD compounds from NPClassifier, NPAtlas and ClassyFire.

 - - - -